cfbastarz/cfbastarz.github.io/docs/cv.md

 * English (advanced, TOEFL ITP paper-based score 543, as of September, 20th 2014);
 * Portuguese (native);
 * Spanish (limited working proficiency).

-## Declaration

-I hereby declare that all the information provided above are true and would be responsible for any untoward discrepancy.